eunwooim/Tensorflow-Speech-Recognition-Challenge/README.md

 Therefore, from an audio data, we visualized features in both time and frequency domain by spectrogram.

 ## About MFCCs
+MFCC is well prepared to imitate human hearing properties.

 ## [Signal Processing](https://github.com/imeunu/Capstone_PBL/tree/main/Signal_Processing)